wiktorlaskowski/docs/docs/website/return.md

 hide_table_of_contents: true
 ---

-# Custom Reporters
+### Custom Reporters - Edited by wiktorlaskowski

-TurboWarp now supports custom reporters which lets you use any custom block in your project as a reporter, like the addition block built into Scratch.
-This is a pretty standard feature in text-based programming languages, but it can be hard to understand initially.

 :::info
 Projects that use this feature cannot be uploaded to the Scratch website.
 :::

+TurboWarp now supports custom reporters which lets you use any custom block in your project as a reporter, like the addition block built into Scratch.
+This is a pretty standard feature in text-based programming languages, but it can be hard to understand initially.

 Custom reporters technically don't let you do anything you couldn't do before -- they just make it *much* easier to read and write.
 For example, if your project needs to repeat text a lot, you might make a script like this: